Latent Domain Prompt Learning for Vision-Language Models: METHODOLOGY

 To extract domain features from the outputs of the image encoder, we design a two-layer MLP network, referred to as the Domain Feature Extractor.
 To ensure that the extracted domain features are as independent of class information as possible, we employ an auxiliary classifier trained in an adversarial manner against the extractor:

 where $h(\cdot)$ represents the auxiliary classifier, and $f(\cdot)$ denotes the image encoder.
 The resulting domain features are then clustered using k-means, which assigns each sample a latent domain label.
+We set the number of clusters to $k=N_s$, a hyperparameter tuned via the validation set, strictly independent of ground-truth domain labels.
 The cluster centroids are stored and later used during inference to compute similarities between input images and latent domains.